lundquistlab/biostats-2016/Exercises/ANOVA-3/README.md

 	A. 	Are the maximum heights among the four varieties different?

-	B. 	Run the nonparametric equivalent (Hint: Fried chicken) to the test run in part A. Are the results similar?
+	B. 	Run the nonparametric equivalent (Hint: Fried chicken) of the test run in part A. Are the results similar?